Bloc/Webflow-BlocJams-Screencasts/05-browsing-music.md

 * changed the overflow of `album` to hidden
 * changed the position of `album` to relative
 * added a drop shadow to `album` with the properties of: color #333, 180 degrees, distance of 1px, blur of 5px, and size of 0

+We plan on having five albums per row.
+If you divide 100% by five, you get 20%.
+In order to provide just a bit of space between each one, we've opted to set our width of each album to 18% with a right margin of 2%.
+When you begin to make this page responsive, these values will change based on the size of the device you're targeting.

 In the next chapter we'll complete the side bar navigation on the left of the page.